 DISCUSSION ITEM: SUNDAY PROGRAM (Andy Acker):

 Andy reported that the Sunday program is “bursting at the seams with new people,” and that new cushions have been ordered so that sufficient practice materials are on hand.
 Andy also raised concern about needing more room in the zendos.
 About 20 to 30 people visit on Sundays, and the small zendo is usually packed.
 He mentioned that plans are underway to create another zendo.
 Doug pointed out that it would likely take another year to complete the project and that there is no definitive time frame for completion.
 The plan as presently envisioned is to have a “larger small zendo” to replace the current small zendo.
-Donations can be made for the project through jikoji.org.
+Donations can be made for the project through Fund.Jikoji.org..
 Doug believes that it’s appropriate to grow incrementally or “little by little.”
 He also noted that the number of residents has doubled during his time at Jikoji, which also impacts the land.

 ADJOURNMENT: